 - Heart disease: Regular checking of cholesterol levels, blood pressure, and evaluating these values with reference to each other to rule out possibilities of any cardiovascular risks.

-An ultrasound is an imaging technique that scans your ovaries and produces clear images of the same on the screen, which can enable the doctor to see for presence of any abnormalities or unusual appearances.
-This test is useful in diagnosing PCOS, by showing the appearance of ovaries and thickness of lining of the uterus.
-An ultrasound of the uterus, ovaries and the pelvis can be carried out to identify the presence of any ovarian cysts or enlargements.
+An ultrasound is an imaging technique that scans your ovaries and produces clear images of the same on the screen, which can enable the doctor to see for the presence of any abnormalities or unusual appearances.
+This test is very useful for the right PCOS diagnosis and treatment because it shows the exact appearance of the ovaries and thickness of the lining of the uterus.
+An ultrasound of the uterus, ovaries, and the pelvis can be carried out to identify the presence of any ovarian cysts or enlargements.

 During the test, you lie on a bed or examining table while a wand-like device (transducer) is placed in your vagina (transvaginal ultrasound).
-The transducer emits inaudible sound waves which hit the object of reference and produce an image of the object on the screen.
+The transducer emits inaudible sound waves that hit the object of reference and produce an image of the object on the screen.
 Alternatively, a pelvic transabdominal ultrasound may also be performed by a doctor.
 This is done by producing images of the lower abdomen.
-It’s only performed in women who have been sexually active, otherwise in other cases, an abdominal scan is sufficient.
+It’s only performed in women who have been sexually active; otherwise, in other cases, an abdominal scan is sufficient.